-Making Legal Communication Easier for People with Disabilities
+Making Legal Communication Easier

 At Allied Therapy, we offer communication intermediary services for disabilities across Nova Scotia.
 We help people who have trouble understanding or expressing themselves, especially in legal or formal settings, so their voice is heard clearly and respectfully.
+We provide impartial support, like a sign language interpreter, for those who benefit from communication support.

 Our trained communication intermediaries provide support during court, police interviews, and other official situations.
 We’re here to make sure everyone has equal access to communication.